Winter Winds

 Q: What instruments are allowed in a Winds ensemble?

-A: Winds groups are open to a large variety - everything from typical corps brass instruments to reeds/woodwinds are allowed to be part of the ensemble, and we will be seeking members for every section!
+A: Winds groups are open to a large variety - everything from typical corps brass instruments to reeds/woodwinds is allowed to be part of the ensemble, and we will be seeking members for every section!

 Q: Where will you be rehearsing?